Qifei-C/qifei-c.github.io/_teaching/2026-spring-ese6500-ta.md

 location: "Philadelphia, PA, USA"
 ---

-I will serve as a graduate TA for ESE 6500 in Spring 2026.
+I will serve as a graduate TA for ESE 6500 Learning in Robotics in Spring 2026.

 ### Office Hours